 Watch our video below to learn more about our lab’s top picks for cooling mattress.

-What to Look for in a Cooling Mattress for Hot Sleepers
+What Makes the Best Cooling Mattress for Hot Sleepers?

-People who reside in hot or humid climates, are prone to night sweats, are pregnant, or have heat-inducing medical conditions can all benefit from a cooling mattress.
+People who reside in hot or humid climates, are prone to night sweats, are pregnant, or have medical conditions that raise body temperature can all benefit from a cooling mattress.

 “I tend to overheat at night, especially when it’s warm.
 Investing in a cooling mattress has definitely helped alleviate this problem.
-The airflow through the coil layer provides a noticeable difference compared to the all-foam model I slept on before.”
+The airflow through the coils provides a noticeable difference compared to the all-foam model I slept on before.”

 Lauren Fountain